When searching for a mouse that fits completely into the hand, almost like a glove, there are ergonomic options.

 - Angled body reduces arm pronation

-- Plug and play USB connectivity
+- Plug and Play USB connectivity

-- Also available as a wireless version
+- Also available in a wireless version

 |Optical sensor||1500 DPI "blueray"|